Small Stuff

 "Small Stuff" is a song recorded by the American country music group Alabama.
 It was released in October 1999 as the second single from the album Twentieth Century.
 The song reached #24 on the Billboard Hot Country Singles & Tracks chart.
 The song was written by Mark Collie, Hillary Kanter, and Even Stevens.

+Content and reception

+"Small Stuff" is a ballad about a couple who remains in love with each other despite inconveniences in life, based around the hook "we don't sweat the small stuff".
+An uncredited review in Billboard praised Randy Owen's "soothing lead vocal" and the "understated" production.